amunkharel/ScrabbleWithSolver/README.md

 This was also done due to lack of enough time.
 All the other requirement given by Brooke has been followed.

+## References
+1) To understand Trie Data Structure- https://www.geeksforgeeks.org/trie-insert-and-search/ <br>
+2) To generate subset of words - https://www.geeksforgeeks.org/recursive-program-to-generate-power-set/  <br>
+3) Worked with Shreeman Gautam together to solve small utilities and problems during the game making process.
+His contribution is that he helped me make Standard Input and Jar file <br>
+4) Google searches and stack-overflow was used extensively to debug the project.

+## Author - Amun Kharel

+## Date - 2019/10/16